BH-M87/Roo-Code-MCP/MCP-SERVER-README.md

 - @modelcontextprotocol/sdk for the MCP implementation
 - SSE (Server-Sent Events) for the transport layer

+The server runs on port 5201 by default.
+You can access it at http://localhost:5201 when it's running.

 ### Available Tools

 The server provides the following tools: